Breaking the curse of dimensionality in conditional moment inequalities for discrete choice models: Introduction

-This characterization of the identified set $\Theta$ enables us to break the curse of dimensionality since we now need to deal with the choice probability conditional on only two indexing variables.
-The benefit of using the characterization in $\widetilde{\Theta }$, as opposed to $\Theta$, is most clear when we estimate the conditional expectation functions directly.
-The local power of a Kolmogorov-Smirnov type test decreases as the dimension of conditional variables gets large (for example, see CLR and Armstrong (2014a, 2014b, 2015)).
+This characterization of the identified set $\Theta $ enables us to break the curse of dimensionality since we now need to deal with the choice probability conditional on only two indexing variables.
+The benefit of using the characterization in $\widetilde{\Theta }$, as opposed to $\Theta $, is most clear when we estimate the conditional expectation functions directly.
+The local power of a Kolmogorov-Smirnov type test decreases as the dimension of conditional variables gets large (for example, see CLR and \citet{armstrong2014, armstrong2015, armstrong2016choice}).
 If the method of CLR is utilized with \eqref{theta-median}, the dimension of nonparametric smoothing is $d$.
 Whereas, if the same method is combined with \eqref{theta-tilde-median}, note that the dimension of nonparametric smoothing is always 2.
 This is true even if $d$ is large.
 Therefore, the latter method is free from the curse of dimensionality.

 The remainder of the paper is organized as follows.
 In Section \ref{Model}, we provide a formal statement about the binary choice model \eqref{RUM}.
 In Section \ref{Extensions}, we show that our approach can be extended to the class of semiparametric models under which the sign of conditional expectation of a certain transformation of the outcome is the same as that of the indexing variable.
 This extension covers a variety of discrete choice models in the literature.
 Section \ref{sec:inference-CLR} describes how to construct a confidence set based on CLR and Section \ref{sec:MC} presents some results of Monte Carlo simulation experiments that illustrate finite-sample advantage of using the dimension reducing approach.
-Section \ref{sec:conclusions} concludes and Section \ref{sec:appendix} contains the proofs and some further results.
+In Section \ref{Monotone single index model}, we discuss how to apply our dimension reducing approach to the monotone single index model, which admits related yet different sign restrictions from those studied in Section \ref {Extensions}.
+We conclude the paper in Section \ref{sec:conclusions}.
+Proofs and further results are collated in Appendix \ref{sec:appendix}.